robertjskelton/robertjskelton.github.io/_posts/2020-07-12-drive-cool-cars-on-a-budget.markdown

 Newest car and by far the most expensive car I've ever owned.
 Something about lifestyle creep...
 I got a 1.49% interest rate 48 month car loan on a USED car.
 Found this 1-owner, higher mileage C7 Corvette at a dealer.
 It was the exact combo I wanted, blue exterior and brown/tan interior, 2LT, manual transmission.
 It was Certified Pre-Owned, so it has free oil changes and services for a few years, plus it was a better price than any 2016 for sale in the country at the time.
 I haggled for a while, got up to leave a few times, and got about 3k off the dealer price and got more than I paid for my BMW on trade in.

 The 2016 came with a front camera so you don't hit the front bumper parking, and a flat bottom steering wheel.
-This is such a nice car, and I'm making some money on the side [renting it with Turo](https://rskelton.com/rent-other-peoples-cars-with-turo/).
-I was really tired of how expensive the BMW was and how unreliable it was, so I was happy to pay a premium to get into a reliable American car again.
-Plus it has cylinder deactivation to run on 4-cylinders when you want to, which helped me get 36 MPG on a road trip to Tampa.
+This is such a nice car, and I tried making some money on the side [renting it with Turo](https://rskelton.com/rent-other-peoples-cars-with-turo/), but then [this happened](https://rskelton.com/My-Turo-Claim-Horror-Story/).
+I was just really tired of how expensive the BMW was and how unreliable it was, so I was happy to pay a premium to get into a reliable American car again.
+Plus it had cylinder deactivation to run on 4-cylinders when you want to, which helped me get 36 MPG on a road trip to Tampa.

 Since my Vette was CPO, I never paid for oil changes on it.
 I owned it for almost 2 years before trading it in for a nicer car for my wife.
 I lost more on this car than any car I've ever had.